Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 Most people don’t necessarily need to purchase life insurance in their early 20s.

 As new grads leave school and start setting up foundations for their lives, they often have no assets to insure.
-If someone in their early 20s has student debt that they wouldn’t want to burden their family with, in case of death, an insurance conversation might make sense.
-However, there are other non-insurance options that might make more sense rather than buying life insurance.
+If someone in their early 20s has student debt or credit cards that they wouldn’t want to burden their family or partners with.
+In case of an unexpected death, an insurance conversation might make sense.
+In such cases, getting life insurance quotes to manage funeral costs or provide compensation might be a prudent choice.
+However, there are other non-insurance options that might make more sense rather than buying life insurance, like setting aside a lump sum in an RRSP.

 Be careful with products that mortgage brokers and banks position and always check with an independent advisor for options.
 Check out our blog post on Mortgage Insurance vs Life Insurance.